mikepan/GameEngineBook/text/03-LogicBricks.md

 - **Motion Blur** : In a video camera, fast objects appear to be blurred the faster they go.
 It's quite a popular effect and even in real-time rendering, it can be simulated in an artistic way (a euphemism for a trade-off between quality and performance with tons of compromise).

 This filter has its own option to be enabled and disabled.
 As you can see in Figure 3.50, there is no Pass Number there.
 The reason is that Motion Blur is always computed before the other filters.
 Therefore, it will run prior to the first of your filters.
-You can set the Value to adjust the sensitivity and general effect of the blur[md]small values will produce very little blur.
+You can set the Value to adjust the sensitivity and general effect of the blur, small values will produce very little blur.

 ![Filter 2D actuator - Motion Blur](../figures/Chapter3/Fig03-50.png "Filter 2D actuator - Motion Blur")